 Case Studies Give Hope for Vertigo Sufferers

-If you feel that healing is not possible for vertigo, you are wrong.
+If you feel that healing is not possible for you, you are wrong.
 These three success stories all give hope to people suffering from vertigo.
 Once you’ve read their stories, you’d be surprised to know how they have recovered.
 Let’s review their cases and then go into the natural treatment that gave them successful outcomes.

 Case Study #1

 A 23-year-old woman was diagnosed with a concussion after tripping and falling.
 She had experienced headaches before the accident, but they worsened and came with vertigo after the accident.
 Radiographs ruled out ruptures but discovered that she had a misalignment in her upper cervical spine.
 She was eventually given upper cervical chiropractic care.
-After receiving care for two months, her vertigo symptoms were completely gone, and her headaches had improved too.
+After receiving care for two months, her symptoms were completely gone, and her headaches had improved too.

 Case Study #2